mervlot/mervlot/README.md

 **About Me**

-I am the CEO of Mervlot Tech, a technology company I founded to innovate and build the future.
-I started coding at the age of 13, and over the years, I’ve gained experience in Python, Node.js, and frontend development.
+I am Ogunmuyiwa Muhammad a teenager passionate about coding.
+I started coding at the age of 13, and over the years, I’ve gained experience in Python, Node.js, machine-learning and frontend development.
 Though I’m still on my journey to mastering these skills, I’m passionate about building impactful technology.

-I was born on June 30, 2009, and I’m a proud Nigerian.
 I am focused on expanding my knowledge and skills, particularly in the areas of artificial intelligence, system development, and web technologies.

 **Skills**

 Programming Languages: Python, JavaScript (Node.js), HTML, CSS

-Frameworks: Express.js, Cherry Py.
+API Frameworks: Express.js.

 Databases: MySQL, Mariadb, Sqlite.

+Machine Learning: Scikit-learn.

+DataSience: Numpy, Pandas.

 Tools: GitHub